Close Menu

 Details Expanded:

-- Diverse Opportunities: The city supports startups in AI and green tech, alongside traditional crafts like pottery or weaving, ensuring economic diversity.
+• Diverse Opportunities: The city supports startups in AI and green technology, alongside traditional crafts such as pottery and weaving, ensuring economic diversity.
 Training programs teach modern skills while preserving the 64 arts, such as Tāṇḍava-lāsya (dance forms, #3).

 Social Benefits Expanded:

-- Economic Inclusion: Fair hiring practices ensure marginalized groups, including women and the disabled, access high-value jobs, narrowing income gaps.
+• Economic Inclusion: Fair hiring practices ensure that marginalized groups, including women and people with disabilities, have access to high-value jobs, thereby narrowing income gaps.
 For example, women trained in AI or crafts gain financial independence, reshaping gender dynamics.

 5. Safe Communities